SeanLynch1/amazon_search_problem/README.md

+This repository contains the code I wrote to answering the common Amazon search question:

-"You are given an array of strings products and a string searchWord.
+You are given an array of strings products and a string searchWord.

 Design a system that suggests at most three product names from products after each character of searchWord is typed.
 Suggested products should have a common prefix with searchWord.
 If there are more than three products with a common prefix, return the three lexicographically minimum products.